Zenitugo/AltSchool-SecondSemester-Exam/exam/Documentation.md

 - Executing the bash script to deploy the Laravel application
 - Verifying the application accessibility by giving a command to register the content of the application and report success when the word 'Laracast' is found
 - Creating cron jobs to check the server uptime
 - The playbook doesn't have sudo privileges `(become: yes)` because the bash scripts have commands with sudo privileges.

-## USAGE OF BASH SCRIPT IN ANSIBLE
-To use the bash scrip in Ansible, edit the server name in the virtual host with the Slave IP address.
+This decision was taken because I was having issues executing my playbook.
+The command `composer install` does not approve giving sudo privileges to execute this command and if I must continue, I must type a 'YES' to approve the installation.
+The command does not allow a '-y' flag option so I removed `become:yes` from my playbook.

 ### PROOF OF DEPLOYMENT
 ![laravel app deployed on slave](./Access%20to%20Laravel%20Application%20with%20Slave%20VM.png)